 Here are some tips on how to choose a real estate agent:

-- Choose someone who has been in the field for a long time, and knows the neighborhood where you are planning to buy a home
+- Choose someone who has been in the field for a long time otherwise known as an experienced agent, and knows the neighborhood where you are planning to buy a home.

 - Make sure you meet a few real estate agents before you settle down to one, as it will give you an opportunity to compare them

 To get more tips on choosing a real estate agent, you can check out one of the blogs that we’ve written on how to choose a real estate agent.

 3. Real Estate Agents Will Say Anything To Sell A House